-The project has been tasked to a qualified Engineering consultant for design and permitting.
-The consultant has completed the preliminary study and design (identified as Task 1 of 4 in the grant), and is now working on coordination of the results of the study/design with necessary partners, such as the FDEP, USACOE and Air Force personnel at Eglin AFB and Hurlburt Field.
+The project was tasked to a qualified Engineering consultant for design and permitting.
+The consultant has completed the preliminary study and design (identified as Task 1 of 4 in the grant), and is now working, together with staff, on coordination of the results of the study/design with necessary partners, such as the FDEP, USACOE and Air Force personnel at Eglin AFB and Hurlburt Field.
+A task order is pending for final design of the recommended improvements.